Dune: Part Two: Cast

-Anya Taylor-Joy makes an uncredited cameo appearance as Alia Atreides, Paul's unborn sister who appears in his visions as well as communicating to Jessica while in her womb.
-Babs Olusanmokun and Roger Yuan reprise their roles from the first film as Jamis and Lieutenant Lanville, respectively.
-Stephen McKinley Henderson filmed scenes reprising his role as Thufir Hawat, while Tim Blake Nelson filmed scenes as an undisclosed character, but their scenes were not included in the final cut.
-Both were given a "Special Thanks" credit by Villeneuve.
+Anya Taylor-Joy makes an uncredited cameo appearance as Alia Atreides, Paul's unborn sister who appears in his premonitions.
+She also has the ability to communicate to Jessica in utero.
+Babs Olusanmokun and Roger Yuan play Jamis and Lieutenant Lanville, continuing their work from Dune.
+Stephen McKinley Henderson filmed scenes as Thufir Hawat, while Tim Blake Nelson portrayed an undisclosed character, but their scenes were omitted from the final cut.
+Both actors were given a "Special Thanks" credit by Villeneuve.